shravvan12/Forever-Ecommerce-Platform/README.md

-# 🛍️ MuggleEcommerce Platform
+# 🛍️ Forever-Ecommerce Platform

-MuggleEcommerce is a full-stack e-commerce platform built with the **MERN stack** (MongoDB, Express, React, Node.js).
+Forever-Ecommerce is a full-stack e-commerce platform built with the **MERN stack** (MongoDB, Express, React, Node.js).
 It provides a seamless shopping experience for users and includes an **Admin Dashboard** for managing products and monitoring store activity.

 ---